Devolution in Hertfordshire

 Hertfordshire currently has a 2-tier system of local government with:

 Hertfordshire also has 124 parish and town councils.
-The government is not currently proposing any changes to this these.
+The government is not currently proposing any changes to these.